dkvu/WindowsJs/README.md

 	1. On the Windows machine run from a command prompt node TooLazyToStandUpController.js
-	2. Find out ip of windows mahcine (ipconfig in command prompt) Or muck with your network so that you can find our comp by name
+	2. Find out ip of windows mahcine (ipconfig in command prompt) Or muck with your network so that you can find out comp by name
-	3. Using any phone go to [ip]:8080/TooLazyToStandUp/Trackpad/Trackpad.html Known Issues:
+	3. Using any phone browser go to [ip]:8080/TooLazyToStandUp/Trackpad/Trackpad.html

-	1. Frontend is ehh

 How I use it:

-	I use this appliation to control my computer, when steam shows/Movies from my computer onto my TV.
+	I use this appliation to control my computer, when stream shows/Movies from my computer onto my TV.
 	Instead of standing up and going to my computer to pause, click the next episode, etc., I use my phone to do it.